 There is evidence that leaders who are considerate in their leadership style are higher performers and are more satisfied with their job (Schriesheim, 1982).

 Also notice that consideration and structure are independent of each other, thus they should not be viewed on a continuum (Stogdill, 1974).
-For example, a leader who becomes more considerate, does not necessarily mean that she has become less structured.
+For example, a leader who is more considerate, does not necessarily mean that she is less structured.

 Blake and Mouton's Managerial Grid is a good example of a leadership model based upon the concept of consideration and structure.

 Paternalism has at times been equated with leadership styles.
 Most definitions of leadership normally state or imply that one of the actions within leadership is that of influencing.
 For example, the U.S. Army (1983) uses the following definition:

 Leadership is influencing people by providing purpose, direction, and motivation while operating to accomplish the mission and improving the organization.